 Creatine has been (and still is) being promoted as a way to enhance muscular performance in just about every athletic activity there is.
 So why not supplement to perform better in military physical fitness training.
-Right?
-WRONG.

 The military person is a cross between an endurance athlete and a gymnast.
-The requirements of several hours of endurance activities, along with short explosive body weight movements, make taking creatine detrimental to the military person (if you want to be able to perform a wartime mission).
-If you want to be a bodybuilder or bench press a truck - go for it - creatine can help you.
+The requirements of several hours of endurance activities, along with short, explosive, body-weight movements, make taking creatine detrimental to the military person (if you want to be able to perform a wartime mission).
+If you want to be a bodybuilder or bench press a truck, go for it.
+Creatine can help you.

-Physiology of Creatine in Exercise
+Physiology of creatine in exercise

 In a nutshell, they did not make the cut and were released from the program.
 Their muscles did not allow them to finish.
-It was always entertaining to see the look on these athletes faces when three to five mile runs were next on the agenda.
-Even the 1.5 mile run, which is really a spring, is considered long distance to an athlete training with creatine.
+It was always entertaining to see the look on these athletes' faces when three- to five-mile runs were next on the agenda.
+Even the 1.5-mile run, which is really a sprint, is considered long distance to an athlete training with creatine.

-"Creatine, and other such supplements, are not regulated by the FDA.
-No published investigation has been conducted on creatine to determine what impurities might be present in creatine supplements, and what their long-term effect might be.
+"Creatine, and other such supplements, are not regulated by the FDA," said Mark A. Jenkins, an internal medicine specialist at Rice University.
+"No published investigation has been conducted on creatine to determine what impurities might be present in creatine supplements, and what their long-term effect might be.
 The bottom line is that no one can confidently state that prolonged creatine supplementation is safe, and its use would best be avoided until more data can be compiled.
 Prolonged administration is, in essence, an uncontrolled toxicity study and might yield harmful results.
 Is it worth the risk?
-Remember, it's your body!"
+Remember, it's your body."

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.